protontypes/LibreSelery/README.md

 - *Uniform Weight*: Everyone who contributed a minimum number of commits to the main branch is considered
 - *Activity Weight*: Everyone who contributed in the last X commits
-- *Service Weight*: Everyone who is part of the uniform weight contributed to an closed issue in the last X commits (not implemented yet)
+- *Service Weight*: Everyone who contributed to successful pull requests based on issues in the last X commits (not implemented yet [#132](https://github.com/protontypes/LibreSelery/issues/132))

 More weights are under active development and will be added in the future.